 Below the profiles list calibration, the Linearisation is visible.
 On the right is the projection of the profile in the gamut viewer.

-• Clicking on the Picker button it shows the gamut space and allows you to pick a color.
+• When you click on the Picker button, it reveals the gamut space, enabling you to select a color with ease.

 With this step, the printer profiling is finished.
 You can proceed with test printing, the last step of the calibration process.